NFO Opens

 • Investment Diversification:

-Diversification, crucial for all types of investors, involves spreading investments across various assets to manage risk effectively.
+Portfolio diversification, crucial for all types of investors, involves spreading investments across various assets to manage risk effectively.

 • Risk Assessment: